OpenDataforWeb3/Resources/docs/faq.md

 ## Can I submit a no-code solution, such as an entire static MVP like a really good design?

 Yes, absolutely.
-It just have to be really good!
+It just has to be really good!
 ## Where can I find an example dashboard screen that I may find useful in developing legos for the OpenData Community Hackathon?

 [../sybil-image.png](../sybil-image.png)